 A new effort to address the challenges, the Post-2015 Partnership Platform for Philanthropy, is designed to help philanthropy understand better the opportunities for engaging in global development goal processes, and their responsibilities as they engage; help governments and the UN system understand the added value of philanthropy’s engagement; help philanthropy play a greater role in shaping the future goals by giving greater voice to grantees.
 The Platform project has begun in July 2014 with grants provided by the Hilton Foundation and other foundations.
 There are five anticipated pilot countries: Kenya, Colombia, Ghana, Cambodia, and Indonesia.

 Strategy for Engagement with Foundations

-The new strategy for engagement with philanthropic foundations adopted by UNDP senior management in July 2012.
+The strategy for engagement with philanthropic foundations was adopted by UNDP senior management in July 2012.
 This strategy aims to reposition and strengthen UNDP’s work with foundations vis a vis the new developments in the philanthropic sector and embrace the new partnering opportunities.
 It focuses on the strategic collaboration for finding common solutions to development, with an emphasis on mainstreaming sustainable human development.
 It outlines new collaboration models where foundations as valuable partners are positioned as development partners rather than donors and offers space for working together in policy discussions, advocacy and problem analysis.

 view Strategy for Engagement with Foundations